OpenAudible Documentation

 The blue labels on the left side can be clicked on to filter books by title, author, narrator, genre, or publisher.

-Clicking the blue text on the right side will open the browser to display the audible page for the title, author, narrator, genre, or publisher.
+Clicking the blue text on the right side will open the browser to display the Audible page for the title, author, narrator, genre, or publisher.

-The info for each data element is self-explanatory.
 The State field shows any errors or tasks that can be performed.
-The ID contains the Product_ID/ASIN.

 Audiobook Table